aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/ods-to-xlam/_index.md

 ---
 title: Java ODS to XLAM - ODS to XLAM Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-ODS to XLAM in Java.
-Java Convert ODS to XLAM saveformat.
-Java ODS to XLAM format.
-Save ODS to XLAM Java.
+Convert ODS to XLAM quickly and easily with Aspose.Cells.
+Java ODS to XLAM.
+Java Save ODS to XLAM.
+Save ODS as XLAM using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., ODS to XLAM in Java., Java ODS to XLAM saveformat., ODS to XLAM Java., Java Convert ODS to XLAM]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert ODS to XLAM in Java., Save ODS to XLAM using Java., Java ODS to XLAM saveformat., ODS to XLAM Converter., Java Save ODS as XLAM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}